Space of orders with finite Cantor-Bendixson rank: Introduction

 The notion of Cantor-Bendixson rank has been used in the literature to prove various results about the space of orders.
 For example, in \cite{linnell2011}, it is shown that the number of left orders of a group is either finite or uncountable.
 The Cantor-Bendixson rank is also related to the study of dense and discrete orderings of a group, see for example \cite{clay2010,clay2020}.
 The goal of this paper is to prove that for every integer $n\geq 2$ there is a countable, orderable group $G_n$ such that its space of orders $\X(G_n)$ is countable and has Cantor-Bendixson rank $n$.
-The first example in the literature of an orderable group with countably many orders is given by \citet{buttsworth1971}.
+The first example in the literature of an orderable group with countably many orders is given by Buttsworth in \cite{buttsworth1971}.
 Buttsworth constructs a countable orderable group using semidirect products and exploits the conjugation actions inside the semidirect products to show that the group in question has exactly countably many orders.
 Buttsworth does not discuss the Cantor-Bendixson rank of the space of orders of the group that is constructed.
 We will generalize the construction given in \cite{buttsworth1971} to build a family of orderable groups with the desired properties as stated in our goal above.